bordera-randy/Resources/Student Resources/az104_updated.md

 - Provides private, dedicated, high-bandwidth connectivity between your on-premises network and Azure
 - Bypasses the public internet for improved security, reliability, and performance
 - Supports multiple connectivity models: CloudExchange colocation, Point-to-point Ethernet, and Any-to-any (IPVPN)
-- Integrated with Azure Virtual Network, Azure Private Link, and other Azure networking services
+- Integ- App registrationsetwork, Azure Private Link, and other Azure networking services
 - Offers flexible billing options and SLAs for guaranteed uptime and performance
 ##### Hybrid Join
 - You can enable automatic registration for your AD joined computers